gvwilson/fiction/iffy/index.md

 The sergeant took his arm and began to drag him forward.
 "No!"
 Wales shook her off.
-"The failsafe… It thinks I'm wounded…"
-To Iffy's horror,
-the purple square on the end of the toolbox had started blinking.

-"Cover me!"
-Wales ordered the sergeant.
+"We can't outrun them."
-He opened the toolbox and began pulling parts out.
+He opened the toolbox,
+pulled out the toy bear Iffy had last seen in his berth on the *Guinevere*, and tossed it overhand down the corridor.

 "What the hell are you doing?
-Sir?" the Marine demanded incredulously.
+Sir?" the Marine demanded incredulously as the bear scuttled away and Wales began pulling parts out of his toolbox.

 "Saving us," Wales muttered.
 Two skeletal legs,